-A proponent of ABA Model Rule 8.4(g) observed that "[a]lthough courts in twenty-five American jurisdictions (twenty-four states and Washington, D.C.) have adopted anti-bias rules in some form, these rules differ widely."
-He highlighted several salient differences between the pre-2016 rules and ABA Model Rule 8.4(g):
+A proponent of ABA Model Rule 8.4(g) observed that "[a]lthough courts in twenty-five American jurisdictions (twenty-four states and Washington, D.C.) have adopted anti-bias rules in some form, these rules differ widely."112 He highlighted the primary differences between these pre-2016 rules and ABA Model Rule 8.4(g):

 Most contain the nexus "in the course of representing a client" or its equivalent.
 Most tie the forbidden conduct to a lawyer's work in connection with the "administration of justice" or, more specifically, to a matter before a tribunal.
 Six jurisdictions' rules require that forbidden conduct be done "knowingly," "intentionally," or "willfully."
-Four jurisdictions limit the scope of their rules to conduct that violates federal or state anti-discrimination laws and three of these require that a complainant first seek a remedy elsewhere instead of discipline if one is available.
-Only four jurisdictions use the word "harass" or variations in their rules.
-113
+Four jurisdictions limit the scope of their rules to conduct that violates federal or state antidiscrimination laws and three of these require that a complainant first seek a remedy elsewhere instead of discipline if one is available.
+Only four jurisdictions use the word "harass" or variations in their rules.113